-Kensa’s ground source heat pumps bring social housing communities together to help eradicate fuel poverty using cost effective district heating solutions.
+Kensa’s ground source heat pumps bring social housing communities together to help eradicate fuel poverty and achieve building carbon compliance using cost effective micro district heat network solutions.

 Whether in the design and construction of new homes or for replacement heating system installations, rising fuel prices, concerns over long term energy security and the need to tackle climate change all mean that there is a compelling need for social landlords to provide residents with the lowest heating and hot water costs and highest levels of energy efficiency.

 To reduce reliance on fossil fuels and preserve our natural energy resources, alternative heating solutions which harness renewable energy and reduce overall energy consumption must be considered.

 In existing homes space and water heating accounts for almost three-quarters of a typical household energy bill, so tackling the cost of heating is vital in addressing the fuel poverty issue for social tenants.

 Whilst in new homes increasingly stringent legislation in the form of building regulations is driving the need for low carbon alternatives to traditional heating.

 The UK Government has introduced ambitious, legally binding targets to ensure that at least 15% of all UK energy consumption comes from renewable sources by 2020.
 The production of heat from renewable technologies, such as ground source heat pumps, is a key objective in achieving this.

 Kensa’s community centric ground source heat network solutions, also known as district heating, literally bring communities together to eradicate fuel poverty through an innovative and cost effective approach to community scale heating.

 - Reduce heating and hot water costs by up to 50% compared with off peak electric heating

 - Fully controllable central heating, providing heat and hot water when/where it is needed